 The obituaries suggest that Mayer-Eymar’s standing amongst his peers must have been considerable as, in 1894 he was awarded the Prix Savigny by the French Academie de Sciences for his conchological research in Egypt.
 This work also merited an earlier award in 1892 of £21 0s.
 0d. from the Barlow-Jameson Fund by the Geological Society of London.
 The award was accepted on his behalf by a Dr. Blandford as Mayer-Eymar was still in Egypt.
 In making the donation the President of the Society said “I hope that you will convey to him an expression of the interest we take in the work which he is now carrying on so vigorously in Egypt, and of our desire to aid him in it.”
 In his reply Dr Blandford said “The money will be devoted to one of the most important objects for which these funds were originally founded – the payment of the travelling expenses of a geologist who is engaged in investigating the structure of a distant country.”

-It was Mayer-Eymar’s stratigraphical works however, that were of greatest importance and these have been of influence until the present.
-In 1857 he published his paper entitled “Versuch einer neuen Klassifikation der TertiärGebilde Europa’s”.
-(An Attempt at a New Classification of the Tertiary Formations of Europe) in which he details his first division of the Tertiary period into stages These are summarised in the following table:-
+It was Mayer-Eymar’s stratigraphical work however, that was of greatest importance and this has been of influence until the present.
+The paper he published in 1857 was entitled “Versuch einer neuen Klassifikation der TertiärGebilde Europa’s”.
+(An Attempt at a New Classification of the Tertiary Formations of Europe).
+In it he details his first division of the Tertiary period into stages.
+These are summarised in the following table:-

 |Primary Location||Modern Geological

 |IV||Bartonische Stufe||Barton-on-Sea, England||Bartonian|

 |VIII||Mainzische Stufe||Mainz, Germany|

 |X||Tortonische Stufe||Tortona, Italy||Tortonian|

 |XI||Piacenzische Stufe||Piacenza, Italy||Piacenzian|